Sebastian-Bejm/COMP8047-Major-Project/README.md

 Sebastian Bejm, A01033342

 Controls:

-Use WASD keys to move the camera around the scene
+Use WASD keys to move the camera around the scene and plus/minus (+/-) to zoom the camera

-W - move up
+W: move up

-A - move left
+A: move left

-S - move down
+S: move down

-D - move right
+D: move right

++ (plus): zoom camera in

+- (minus): zoom camera out